confluentinc/jmx-monitoring-stacks/README.md

 - _jr_: it will add [JR](https://jrnd.io/) to generate random traffic for kafka.
 - _ksqldb_: it will add ksqldb server.
 It requires _schema-registry_ profile.
 - _kstream_: it will add a demo stateful kafka streams application with full client metrics (_TRACE_ level selected)
-- _kui_: it will add an instance of _kafka-ui_ for topics data visualizion (available on port 18080).
+- _kui_: it will add an instance of _kafka-ui_ for topics data visualization (available on port 18080).
+- _mongo-connect_: it will add Kafka Connect with MongoDB replica set and a MongoDB source connector and a MongoDB sink connector.
+It requires _schema-registry_ profile.
 - _replicator_: it will add a Kafka connect cluster with Confluent Replicator between _kafka1-kafka2-kafka3-kafka4_ and a new cluster with 1 broker _broker-dest_
 - _restproxy_: it will add Confluent Rest Proxy.
 It requires _schema-registry_ profile.
 - _schema-registry_: it will add Confluent Schema Registry.